Apple Watch Series 10 review: Bigger, slimmer, better

 As pointed out previously, I’m not ready to pass judgement on the sleep apnoea detection.
 You need to wear your Apple Watch for at least ten nights in any 30-day period to activate it and I haven’t hit that threshold just yet.
 What I will say, however, is that I haven’t had the best experience in trying to set it up.

 Given it’s one of the big new health features this year, I expected maybe a little pop-up the first time I fired up Apple Health, advising me what I need to do to enable the feature, but there was nothing.
-No explanation, not even a progress bar to tell you how far along the road you are to getting it working.
-It turns out a bug in WatchOS 11 was preventing some users from seeing the option, which is disappointing and annoying for this review, but it’s a wrinkle that should eventually sort itself out.
+It turns out the feature isn’t present in the iOS 18 beta, a fact I wasn’t initially aware of, so I’ll have to update this review when I’ve managed to revert to regular iOS.

 Once it kicks in, the watch represents this in its new Breathing Disturbances metric, which displays on a chart like other health metrics, showing how many disturbances you experience on a given night and over time.
 It analyses this data once every 30 days and sends a notification if it notices that on more than 50% of nights your breathing disturbances were at elevated levels.
 At this point, you can have the Health app produce a PDF report that you can take along to your doctor.